Applications for mini pupillages at 7BR are now closed.

 If you have left school and are interested in a career as a barrister, we may be able to offer you work experience, which is a unique opportunity for you to gain an insight into the day-to-day work of a barrister.
-Your work experience will last for three days, will be unfunded, and is not formally assessed.
+Work experience normally lasts for three days, is unfunded, and is not formally assessed.

 All candidates must be aged 18 or over, and should (a) have completed the equivalent of three A-Levels to Grade B standard, or (b) be enrolled on a degree course or (c) have graduated (in any subject).

 All work experience students will be expected to sign a confidentiality agreement.

 Applications should be made by email to email@example.com, with covering letter and curriculum vitae.

 Applications made by any other method will not be considered.